Credit Card Consolidation | Assistance with Managing Credit Card Debt

 • To be eligible for debt counseling, you must have a particular amount of income, expenditures, and debt.

-Service fees will almost certainly apply throughout your credit card debt payback program, so be careful to inquire about the fees, penalties, and charges that will apply to your account before you sign anything.
+Service fees will apply throughout your credit card debt payback program.
+Be careful to inquire about the fees, penalties, and charges that apply to your account before signing anything.

 DIY Debt Consolidation